codingMustache/codingMustache/README.md

 ## Daily Trivia

-This mobile OS held the largest market share in 2012.
+What is the name of Layer 7 of the OSI model?
- 1. Android
+ 1. Session
- 2. BlackBerry
+ 2. Application
- 3. iOS
+ 3. Present
- 4. Symbian
+ 4. Network

 <details>
   <summary>Answer</summary>
-  iOS
+  Application
 </details>